cosgriffc/calibrating-severity/README.md

 # calibrating-severity

+## Background
 Severity of illness scores are used for risk adjustment in the critical care setting, but poor calibration has limited their general acceptance by clinicians.
-The goal of this work is to evaluate if a step-wise modeling approach using models fit in subcohorts improves calibration.
+The goal of this work is two-fold: to examine the discrimination and calibration of state-of-the-art approaches in score development, and to see how discrimination and calibration are affected by constraining the homogeneity of case severity.